blakadder/blog/_posts/2021-10-13-nspanel-teardown.md

 The other side of the PCB reveals another moniker for the switch: "NSPanel 86 MC Broad V1.7".
 I guess at least one typo is obligatory!
 It will be interesting to follow the iterations of the design and I wonder which version had all 3 relays and a buzzer.

-A peculiar detail is the unpopulated spot at the top labelled H2 at the top.
+A peculiar detail is the unpopulated spot at the top labelled "H2".
 I have my suspicions that it was supposed to be a humidity sensor, partly because of the `H` and partly because the firmware reports a static humidity value of 50 together with the temperature.
 Another case of an abandoned feature or a sign of things to come?

 ![Buttons](/assets/images/nspanel/buttons.jpg)